-For many countries, national wildlife trade polices are articulated only in a fragmented way across different institutions of government.
-Yet such policies - in the sense of a coherent package of goals and instruments for realising those goals - are being increasingly recognised as important both for the achievement of a country's objectives relating to the trade, conservation and sustainable use of wild species, and for the implementation of CITES.
+For many countries, national wildlife trade polices are constructed in isolation from other government policies, and with limited or not coordination between the relevant ministries and agencies.
+Yet it is increasingly be realised that a coherent set of policy instruments is necessary to realise national goals relating to the trade, conservation and sustainable use of wild species, and for the implementation of CITES.
 This recognition is, in part, a lesson learnt from over 25 years of implementing CITES.
 The effective introduction of economic incentives as a tool for ensuring the sustainability of the wildlife trade within a regulatory framework also requires a holistic policy approach.

 National wildlife trade policies are typically the responsibility of individual states (the European Union is one exception to this rule).
-However, national governments need not take decisions about the content of those policies in isolation.
-A wide range of stakeholders can usefully contribute to the process of reviewing, developing and implementing those policies and the process is likely to be more effective when this is so.
+However, national governments could benefit from taking decisions about the content of those policies after consulting with other interested actors.
+A broad range of stakeholders can usefully contribute to the process of reviewing, developing and implementing policies which achieve a better integration of economic, environmental and social objectives, reflecting national needs and priorities.